Metal Stamping FAQs

-ImpressArt standard metal stamps have an oil free plated finish to prevent rust.
+ImpressArt plated metal stamps have an oil free plated finish to prevent rust.
 Each shank is engraved with the image of the stamp for easy identification and has an ImpressArt logo to assist in orientation while stamping.
 These stamps are available in a wide variety of designer fonts and designs.
 The letter stamps come in storage cases with a marked slot for every stamp to keep them organized.
 These stamps are designed for use on soft metals including pewter, Alkemé, aluminum, brass, copper, nickel silver, silver, and gold.

 What metals and materials can metal stamps be used on?